-It\’s little things like this that make feedback forms a little bit of fun, add a slight personal touch and excite the visitor – and eventually add up to making it a perfect feedback form.
+It\’s little things like this that make feedback forms a little bit of fun, add a slight personal touch, and excite the visitor – and eventually, add up to making it a perfect feedback form.

 Misc.
 Elements and Messaging

 So you have the banner and you have your form fields.
-That cover the basic elements of your feedback form, and that’s where most people usually stop.
+That covers the basic elements of your feedback form, and that’s where most people usually stop.
 But there’s always that question, What else?